Saint Catherine’s Convent and Academy

 The more I read about Racine history, the more I’m interested in the St. Catherine’s convent which was originally built “off in the woods”, many blocks away from the main part of downtown.

 I grew up very near to where the convent used to be, but for most of the time I lived in Racine, I knew the location as the practice football field for the St. Cat’s high school football team.
-I can remember how sad people were in the neighborhood when the convent was torn down, and how the adults talked about when the wrecking ball started the demolition by knocking the bell tower down.
+I can remember how sad people were in the neighborhood when the convent was torn down in 1972, and how the adults talked about when the wrecking ball started the demolition by knocking the bell tower down.

 St. Catherine’s Academy